mushir2004/mushir2004/README.md

 - 👀 I’m interested in ... to know about the c language
 - 🌱 I’m currently learning ...c language
 - 💞️ I’m looking to collaborate on ... c language and python
-- 📫 How to reach me ...reach me through me email
+- 📫 How to reach me ...reach me through email

 <!---
 mushir2004/mushir2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.